AfricasVoices/Project-MAAP-Somalia/README.md

 - `test-contacts-path` is the absolute path list of contacts that were used to test the pipeline.

 ### 3. Merge PDM and Demographics
-Merges the pdm and demographics into a single TracedData JSON file by running the following command in the `run_scripts` directory:
+Merges the pdm and demographics into a single TracedData JSON file by running the following command in the `scripts` directory:
 ```
 ./03_maap_pdm_demogs.sh <user> <data-root>
 ```